-The Green Paper focuses on four policy thematic areas.
-These are (i)Evolving former policy i.e. policy areas in the old white paper and still relevant; (ii)Emerging policies i.e. new policy development not covered in the old policy; (iii)Policy issues for targeted growth i.e. policy areas that vital in stimulating tourism growth; and (iv) Policy issues for Sustainable growth model i.e. policy areas to ensure sustainability of the sector.

-In terms of the approach, the Green Paper provides an overview in each policy thematic area, an area of focus, the problem statement and the policy proposals:
+The Tourism White Paper focuses on four policy thematic areas.
+These are (i)Evolving former policy i.e. policy areas in the old white paper and still relevant; (ii)Emerging policies i.e. new policy developments not covered in the old policy; (iii)Policy issues for targeted growth i.e. policy areas that are vital in stimulating tourism growth; and (iv) Policy issues for sustainable growth model i.e. policy areas to ensure sustainability of the sector.
+In terms of the approach, the Tourism White Paper provides an overview in each policy thematic area, an area of focus, the problem statement and the policy proposals: